openebs/lvm-localpv/design/lvm/storageclass-parameters/shared.md

           can't be shared among multiple instances.

 ### Test Plan
-- Provision multiple application instances by setting a shared property to `yes`.
+- Provision multiple application instances by setting a shared property to `yes` and verify that all application instances should get into a running state.
-- Provision multiple application instances by setting a shared property to `No` among multiple instances, only one should be in running state.
+- Provision multiple application instances by setting a shared property to `No` and verify that among multiple instances, only one should be in running state.
-- Provision single application instance without specifying any shared property.
+- Provision single application instance without specifying any shared property and verify that application should be able to access the volume.

 ## Graduation Criteria